 But!...after a few additions and tweaks, I came up with something rather delicious!

-Natalie, the queen of 'I don't like soup' even dug this one, and since cabbage is having a moment right now, I wanted to share.
+Natalie, the queen of 'I don't like soup', even dug this one, so I wanted to share.

 Chicken Cabbage Soup